-The First Nations Longhouse opened its doors on May 25, 1993.
-The First Nations House of Learning, which manages the Longhouse, along with Xwi7xwa Library, which is celebrating the same anniversary, organized a series of monthly events and initiatives during 2023 in honour of this noteworthy milestone.
+The First Nations Longhouse and Xwi7xwa Library opened on May 25, 1993.
+The First Nations House of Learning, which manages the Longhouse, and Xwi7xwa Library organized the following monthly events and initiatives during 2023 in honour of this worthy milestone.
 Please take a few minutes to learn about them.

 Photo: L-R: Verna Kirkness, Leona Sparrow, Margaret Moss, Larry Grant.